kidod-5/COMP333-Synthesizer-Plug-In/README.md

 1. Run ```cmake -B build -G Xcode``` in the MLPlugIn directory.
 Inside the build folder, you will see the xcode project.

-### Running Client folder code:

-1. Go to https://nodejs.org and install Node.js, download latest version for your operating system.
-Skip this step if you already have Node.js installed
-2. Cd to client folder
-3. Run 'npm install' in terminal to install dependencies
-4. Now run 'npm run dev'
-5. You will see a link in your terminal that says something like “http://localhost:5173/“.
-Copy and paste link into your preferred web browser to see the output.

-### Running code in server folder:

-1. Cd to server folder
-2. Run '. .venv/bin/activate' to activate virtual environment
-3. Run 'pip install flask' to install flask
-4. Run 'flask run'
-5. You should see something like 'Running on http://127.0.0.1:5000'.
-Copy and paste link into your preferred web browser to see the output.

 ### Running Plug-in:
 1. within the build folder, download the .pkg file containing the build for the synthesizer